hs950559/coryrylan.com/_posts/2016-04-04-converting-angular-1-components-to-angular-2.md

 ## Angular 1 Component

 In this example we have a simple application that lists a list of products for sale.
-We have two components a root app component and a `product-item` component.
-Using components our apps are formed into a tree of components.
+We have two components a root `app` component and a `product-item` component.
+Using components our apps are formed into a tree structure of components.
-With this tree like structure it is easier to understand how an app is structured and data is passed between components.
+With this tree like structure it is easier to understand how an app is composed and data is passed between components.
 Lets take a look at what the rendered output will look like.

 <video src="/assets/video/posts/2016-04-03-converting-angular-1-components-to-angular-2/angular-component.mp4" autoplay loop controls class="float-center col-4--max"></video>